-- Operate the lift truck for a few minutes to warm the oil.
-Park the lift truck on a level surface, with the forks lowered, mast tilted back, parking brake engaged, transmission in NEUTRAL and the engine stopped. - 2.
+Operate the lift truck for a few minutes to warm the oil.
+Park the lift truck on a level surface, with the forks lowered, mast tilted back, parking brake engaged, transmission in NEUTRAL and the engine stopped.

 Raise the hood and seat assembly.
 Make sure the air lift cylinder securely holds the hood open.

-Remove the dipstick/ filter cap.
-Maintain the oil level to the FULL mark on the breather/dip stick.
+Remove the dip stick/filter cap.
+Maintain the oil level to the FULL mark on the dip stick/filter cap.